quarkusio/quarkus-super-heroes/rest-fights/README.md

 Once started the application will be exposed at `http://localhost:8082`.

 ## Deploying to Kubernetes
+The application can be [deployed to Kubernetes using pre-built images](#using-pre-built-images) or by [deploying directly via the Quarkus Kubernetes Extension](#deploying-directly-via-kubernetes-extensions).
+Each of these is discussed below.

+### Using pre-built images
 Pre-built images for this application can be found at [`quay.io/quarkus-super-heroes/rest-fights`](https://quay.io/repository/quarkus-super-heroes/rest-fights?tab=tags).

 Deployment descriptors for these images are provided in the [`deploy/k8s`](deploy/k8s) directory.
 There are versions for [OpenShift](https://www.openshift.com), [Minikube](https://quarkus.io/guides/deploying-to-kubernetes#deploying-to-minikube), and [Kubernetes](https://www.kubernetes.io).